Winter Solstice, December 21st

 Festival of St John the Baptist June 24th

-The Feast Days of St John the Baptist (June 24th) and of St Peter and Paul (29th June) What is remarkable is the scale and the expense of the celebrations.
+Two of the biggest feast days in London were held in late June.
+The Feast Days of St John the Baptist (June 24th) and of St Peter and Paul (29th June) were remarkable in the scale and the expense of the celebrations.

 There are also pagan rituals associated with the Feast of St John.
 Here is an example of French pagan solstice fires: